 Spread out over two weeks at the end of May and early June, the Vivid Festival first kicked off in 2009 as a collaboration between musicians and artists to highlight energy efficiency.

 Since then it has grown to become the biggest festival of music and lights in the world.

 It has also become of the most popular free things to do in Sydney, and every year tens of thousands of people flock to the city to check out the visual masterpieces.

-Sydney is already one of the most beautiful cities in the world, and to see some of its most famous buildings like the Opera House and Harbour Bridge come alive in the evenings with huge light paintings really is a sight to behold.
+Sydney is already one of the most beautiful cities in the world, and to see some of its most famous buildings like the Sydney Opera House and Harbour Bridge come alive in the evenings with huge light paintings really is a sight to behold.

 Every year it gets bigger and more impressive, with some of the top musical acts on the planet now joining the festival, and a new fantastic artist being asked every year to curate the entire light show.

 ANNOUNCEMENT – Vivid will be back in 2023!
 The dates for the next Vivid Sydney are Friday 26th May through to Saturday 17th June 2023.

 The theme for Vivid Sydney changes each year, so you can make it a regular outing and no two years are ever the same.

 Whether you spend your time in Circular Quay or head over the harbour to Taronga Zoo, or perhaps even find the smaller exhibits in North Sydney and Barangaroo, you’re sure to be mesmerised by the Vivid Festival in Sydney.

 - Tips for Photographing Vivid Sydney